In Practice 25 Years Solving Cat Behavior Issues for Thousands of Cat Owners in Over 30 Countries

 - Wild cat behavior, for wild cat owners or as a way of understanding domestic cat behavior or wild cat hybrid

 Contact The Cat Behavior Clinic to schedule a behavior consultation for your cat (or cats!).
 Mieshelle consults with cat owners worldwide from California to Australia.
-Dr. Jim Shultz performs in-home consultations locally only.
+Our veterinarians perform in-home consultations in the states they are licensed to practice or vet-to-vet consults remotely.

 World-renowned Cat Behaviorist Mieshelle Nagelschneider, The Cat Whisperer™️